aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 The Z-JSON Instrument is the JSON representation of a scientific instrument.
 Describing an instrument as a JSON object will allow the instrument to be language-independent, human readable, and shareable across different platforms.
-This schema was built with the intention to be easily mappable with both the [ReproNim JSON-LD Form Schema](https://github.com/ReproNim/schema-standardization) and [NDAR's Data Dictionary Structure](https://ndar.nih.gov/data_dictionary.html) via converters.
+This schema was built with the intention to be easily mappable to both the [ReproNim JSON-LD Form Schema](https://github.com/ReproNim/schema-standardization) and [NDAR's Data Dictionary Structure](https://ndar.nih.gov/data_dictionary.html) via converters.

 # 0.0: Contents